 Applications are approved or denied based on the Scoring Sheet provided in the Data Collections User Guide.
+The data detail download in the portal report provides the scoring sheet results.

-High School ETB 10: School or LEA Research/Evidence-based Program/Practice designed to facilitate a personalized climate in the school: examples include but are not limited to Teachers as Advisors program; mentoring program; Positive Behavioral Interventions & Supports (PBIS); service-learning program; peer mediation; conflict mediation.
+High School ETB 9: School or LEA Research/Evidence-based Program/Practice designed to facilitate a personalized climate in the school: examples include but are not limited to Teachers as Advisors program; mentoring program; Positive Behavioral Interventions & Supports (PBIS); service-learning program; peer mediation; conflict mediation.